walmartlabs/concord-website/docs/api/secret.md

 ### Example: Creating a Username and Password Secret

-You can a username and password secret with as follows:
+You can create a username and password secret as follows:

 ```
 curl -u myusername \